1j01/pixelweaver/README.md

 # Pixelweaver

-This project is not in development, but [a more powerful platform is being planned.](#a-generative-creative-toolset) (as of writing; I'm not necessarily working on it by the time you're reading; I'm probably not gonna update this document when/if I *stop* working on it)
+*This project is not in development, but a more powerful platform is in the planning stages: [A Generative Creative Toolset.](#a-generative-creative-toolset)*

 Pixelweaver is a **reproducible procedural drawing** tool.